DT6061 - Applied Dietetics and Nutrition (2023/24)

 The criteria for assessment will include the following:

-• The ability to plan, justify communicate and evaluate appropriate dietary treatment plans in relation to disease presentation and pathology, lifestyle and the wider determinants of behaviour and health.
+An ability to plan, justify and evaluate appropriate nutrition and dietetic interventions in relation to disease pathology and ethical, social, and cultural issues.

-• The translation of these into practical meal and dietetic treatment plans.
+To translate these into meal and treatment plans.

 This module forms an essential part of preparation for employment.

-During tutorials learners will complete example case studies to prepare them for the demands of the exam.
+During tutorials students will complete example case studies to prepare them for the demands of the exam.
 They will receive formative feedback on the work they have completed and be able to raise questions about aspects that are unclear.
-Summative feedback will be providedin written form with the
+Summative feedback will be provided in written form.